 CBF flag is equal to one

 If MTS CU flag is equal to zero, then DCT2 is applied in both directions.
-However, if MTS CU flag is equal to one, then another two flags are additionally signaled to indicate the transform type for the horizontal and vertical directions, respectively.
+However, if MTS CU flag is equal to one, then two other flags are additionally signalled to indicate the transform type for the horizontal and vertical directions, respectively.
 For intra CU, those two flags (i.e., MTS_Hor_flag and MTS_Ver_flag) are signalled when the number of non-zero coefficients is greater than two.
 However, for inter CU, regardless of the number of nonzero coefficients, those flags are signalled.
 For example, for intra CU with only 1 or 2 nonzero coefficients, DST 7 is used both horizontally and vertically without signalling the additional two flags when MTS CU flag is equal to one.
 Transform and signalling mapping table as shown in Table 3-6.